DataDog/datadog-agent/docs/public/architecture/dogstatsd/internals.md

 <figcaption markdown>(click to enlarge)</figcaption>
 </figure>

+Information on DogStatsD, configuration and troubleshooting is available in the [Datadog documentation](https://docs.datadoghq.com/developers/dogstatsd/).

 ## Packet

 In DogStatsD, a Packet is a bytes array containing one or multiple metrics in the DogStatsD format (separated by a `\n` when there are several).
 Its maximum size is `dogstatsd_buffer_size`.